 Transaction monitoring is another tool that enables businesses to assess and flag suspicious transactions in real time.
 This can be achieved using algorithms that look for patterns and anomalies that may indicate money laundering activity.

-Once organizations have identified the risks of money laundering, they need to implement effective risk management techniques to mitigate these risks.
+Once organizations identify money laundering risks, they must implement effective risk management techniques.
+These techniques are crucial for mitigating the identified risks effectively.
 Rules-based monitoring is one such technique that organizations can use to identify suspicious transactions.
 This involves creating specific rules to help identify suspicious transactions based on pre-defined criteria.

 Another effective risk management technique is to train employees to identify and report suspicious activity.
-This can be achieved through regular training sessions that educate employees about the risks of money laundering and how to spot potential red flags.
+Achieve this through regular training sessions.
+Educate employees about money laundering risks and spotting red flags.

 Statistics on AML risks in the digital age